Be Thankful Every Day

 5. Leave out the negativity.
 If you want to document your emotions and daily life, consider keeping a regular journal.
 This book will be a documentation of the positive energy you have experienced.

-Researchers have discovered truly committing to a new activity takes on average 21 days.
-Give yourself a chance to turn this into a habit and don’t give up!
+Researchers have discovered that truly committing to a new activity takes, on average, 21 days.
+Give yourself a chance to turn this into a habit, and don’t give up!
 Remember, this is a positive activity that benefits your mindset.

 We would love to hear if any of you have already started a gratitude journal and how it has helped you live a more positive lifestyle.
 So, don’t forget to connect with us on social media!

 We’ve created a Daily Gratitude Journal Worksheet just for you!
 Print several copies and put them in a folder or binder.
 When it’s time to journal, grab a daily worksheet and write with ease!

 Written by Jade Owen